serving the sangha,

 our source of refuge

-upasaka, noun. a devoted lay householder who attends to the Three Refuges:
+upāsaka, noun. an ordained lay householder who serves the Three Refuges:

 the Buddha, his Dharma, and our Sangha

-Sanctuary is a throughline that runs from my education as a historian of ancient religion and from my Buddhist upbringing to my activities today.
-Historians investigate more than just the past, like the past’s larger context with its vast web of causes and conditions.
-My doctoral thesis argued that the Romans’ own past contributed to their moral and religious understanding of sanctuary as a refuge that protected those in need—and even made them members of the same community.
-We Buddhists first enter the spiritual path by going to him, his teachings, and the community of his followers as our refuge.
+My dissertation or doctoral thesis, “Roman Sanctuary (400 BCE – 200 CE),” argued that the Romans’ own past contributed to their moral and religious understanding of sanctuary as a refuge that protected those in need.
+This divine imperative of hospitality shapes my dharma ministry.
+We Buddhists first enter the spiritual path by going to the Buddha, his teachings, and the community of his followers as our refuge.
 Refuge and the hope that all have refuge is the basis of the whole spiritual path.

 Upāsaka William Tseten Dorje Soergel